 Mint is a controversial flavor.
 For every person who loves mint, another can’t stand it, claiming it makes everything taste like toothpaste.
 We understand the mint naysayers’ objections, but we happen to love mint, especially in coffee.
-Many coffee shops sell mint-flavored lattes these days, but purchasing specialty drinks gets expensive quickly, so we decided to try our hand at crafting our own mint latte at home.
+Many coffee shops sell mint-flavored lattes these days, but purchasing specialty drinks gets expensive quickly, so we decided to try our hand at crafting our mint latte at home.

 How to Make Mint Simple Syrup